GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-github-pages.md

 first column | second column | third column :----------- | :-----------: | -----------:
-left justified | centered | right justified new row | new day | the end
+left justified | centered | right justified new row |  | left blank cell
 ```

 - Save the file
 - Return to GitHub Desktop
 - You should notice that GitHub has detected changes in your repository and automatically `staged` the changes in a list.
 Clicking on individual files shows a `diff` of the changes with deletions in red and additions in green.
 - Down below, type a commit message, then `commit` the changes to the local repository.
-- To sync with your online GitHub content, `Push` the changes.
+- To sync with your online GitHub content, `push` the changes.
 - Revisit or refresh your website in a browser.
 It may take up to 10 to 15 minutes for the changes you just made to be reflected online.

 ## Keeping work in sync between GitHub.com and local repositories